DataFire/Integrations/integrations/generated/postmarkapp_server/README.md

 ### CreateTemplateRequest
 * CreateTemplateRequest `object`: The contents required for creating a new template.
+  * Alias `string`: The optional string identifier for referring to this Template (numbers, letters, and '.', '-', '_' characters, starts with a letter).
   * HtmlBody `string`: The HTML template definition for this Template.
   * Name **required** `string`: The friendly display name for the template.
   * Subject **required** `string`: The Subject template definition for this Template.